Ricci almost solitons: complete examples: Ricci-Bourguignon solitons

 Conversely, Equation~\eqref{alteGleichung} with $a=b=1$ implies ${\rm Ric} + \nabla^2f + c g = 0$ for some function $c$.
 From the trace of this equation and $\Delta f = 0$ one sees that $c = -\frac{S}{n}$. $\Box$

-\begin{cor} \qquad An $n$-dimensional warped product metric $ds^2 = dt^2 + (h'(t))^2ds_*^2$ is a steady Ricci-Bourguignon gradient soliton if and only if $h$ and $f$ satisfy the following equations with the constant $\lambda_*$ as the normalized scalar curvature of $g_*$:
+\begin{cor} \qquad An $n$-dimensional warped product metric $ds^2 = dt^2 + (h'(t))^2ds_*^2$ is a steady gradient Ricci-Bourguignon soliton if and only if $h$ and $f$ satisfy the following equations with the constant $\lambda_*$ as the normalized scalar curvature of $g_*$:

 \end{cor}

 \begin{thm} All complete warped products in dimension $n \geq 3$ according to Proposition~\ref{steady} and with $\lambda_* = 0$ can be classified as follows:

 $(M_*,g_*)$ must be complete and Ricci flat, the possible non-constant functions $h' > 0$ and $f'$ are the following: